 Caption: Prime Minister Justin Trudeau invites Adam Shoalts to his office on Parliament Hill to hear him speak about his adventures.

 Themes and Presentations

 In recognition of his work, in 2016 Adam was named a National Champion of the Trans-Canada Trail, in 2017 his book A History of Canada in 10 Maps became a national best-seller longlisted for RBC Taylor prize, and in 2018 he was named Explorer-in-Residence of the Royal Canadian Geographical Society.
-His work has been translated into numerous languages and featured in media in dozens of countries worldwide.
+His work has been translated into numerous languages and featured in media worldwide.
 Book him for your event.

 “Adam Shoalts gets around.
 The historian, archaeologist and geographer has been called one of Canada’s greatest living explorers. . .Combining geography, cartography, history and anthropology, Shoalts leaves no stone unturned.” –CBC

 “Adam Shoalts is Canada’s Indiana Jones—portaging in the north, dodging scary rapids, plunging into darkness, and surviving to tell the tale.”

 —–The Toronto Star

 “Shoalts has done an elegant job of…reminding us of the vast and brooding influence of geography on our history.” –Globe and Mail